-(Amended by Ordinance No. 176317, effective April 12, 2002.)
+(Amended by Ordinance Nos.
+176317 and 183657, effective April 30, 2010.)
 The Director's powers and duties are the following:

 - A. Intake.
-IPR shall To receive complaints and select the appropriate manner to address the complaint. - Report on complaint activities.
-To IPR shall track and report on the disposition of complaints to the public, IAD, the Chief, and the Council; to and monitor and report measures of activity and performance of IAD and IPR.
-IPR will also monitor and track trends relating to member history and complaint type and frequency, consistency and adequacy of discipline imposed.
+IPR shall receive complaints and select the appropriate manner to address the complaint. - B. Report on complaint activities.
+IPR shall track and report on the disposition of complaints to the public, IAD, the Chief, and the Council and monitor and report measures of activity and performance of IAD and IPR.
+IPR will also monitor and track trends relating to member history and complaint type and as well as the frequency, consistency, and adequacy of discipline imposed.
 In performing these duties, IPR shall have access to Bureau data and records, including but not limited to raw data, tabulated summary statistics, other source materials, and any other format source necessary for IPR to perform its duties.
 IPR shall also have direct access to original database sources as permitted by state and federal law. - C. Access to Police data and data sources.
 IPR shall have access to Bureau data and records, including but not limited to raw data, tabulated summary statistics, other source materials, and any other format source necessary for IPR to perform its duties.
-IPR shall also have direct access to original database sources as permitted by state and federal law. - DC.
-Initiate, mMonitor and conduct investigations.
-IPR is authorized to initiate, monitor and conduct administrative investigations.
-IPR is authorized to To identify complaints or incidents involving members that are of community concern which merit additional involvement of the Director and; to review evidence and IAD investigation efforts, participate in investigations with IAD investigators, or conduct the initial investigations in conjunction with or independent of the Bureau.
-The Bureau shall notify the Director that it intends to conduct an administrative investigation into misconduct before initiating the investigation.
-IPR will conduct these investigations in accordance with Human Resources Administrative Rules regarding process and investigation of complaints of discrimination. - E. Compel review.
-In accordance with the procedures of Code Section 3.20.140, IPR Director (or designee) may compel review by the Police Review Board of any recommended findings of or recommendation for discipline by an RU Manager or Commanding Officer resulting from an internal or IPR administrative investigation of a member.
-IPR Director (or designee) may compel review by the Police Review Board on the basis of recommended discipline whether or not discipline was recommended as a result of the investigation.
+IPR shall also have direct access to original database sources as permitted by state and federal law.